-And that’s where our false beams come in.
 Ted Plezia is also known as “Thaddeus” – and performs renowned shows Storytime Magic and The Magic of Thaddeus for thrilled audiences all over Long Island.
-One of his signature tricks is the “Levitation Illusion” and, to accomplish that, our faux wood beams come into play.
+One of his signature tricks is the “Levitation Illusion” – that’s where the beams come into play.

 If you’ve ever watched a magic show, you probably know what to expect with the famous “levitating lady” trick – in which a beautiful assistant hovers in the air, seemingly unassisted.
-While we’ve all seen the trick countless times on television – and occasionally in real life, in shows like Ted’s – it’s one that never fails to impress.
+While most of us have seen this trick countless times — it’s one that never fails to impress.

-And nor do Thaddeus’ faux wood beams – which he uses as set pieces, and slowly remove as his “levitation” illusion is revealed.
+And nor do the beams – which Thaddeus uses as set pieces, and slowly remove as his “levitation” illusion is revealed.

-And much like the magic trick itself, our lengths of synthetic wood create a convincing illusion themselves; appearing to be solid lengths of timber, yet remaining light enough for Ted to lift, carry and store effortlessly.
-This is achieved by ordering four-sided lengths of our faux wood beams; each with seamless end-caps to appear solid.
+And much like the magic trick itself, the beams create a convincing illusion themselves; appearing to be solid lengths of timber, yet remaining light enough for Ted to lift, carry and store effortlessly.
+This is achieved by ordering four-sided pieces; each with seamless end-caps to appear solid.

-Created from light, yet tough polyurethane, these faux timber beams are molded from real timber; and vividly mimic each knot, grain, saw mark and imperfection – making them practically indistinguishable from real wood.
+Created from light, yet tough polyurethane, the beams are made from molds of real wood, mimicking each knot, grain, saw mark and imperfection.
 Add in an intricately detailed finish in real wood coloring and the illusion is complete.

-So much so that Ted and Deborah’s use of our faux wood products actually extends beyond just “The Magic of Thaddeus” – and has become a regular go to for other set design needs as well.
+So much so that Ted and Deborah’s use of our products has become a regular go-to for other set design needs as well.
 Because they’re affordable, light and transportable and can be cut and connected using nothing but regular household carpentry tools, they are perfect for creating all sorts of stage-ready props and set pieces.